 As we head into a new schoolyear, it can be easy to get caught up in the planning and preparation for the semester ahead, but what if we all took time to celebrate first?
 To celebrate what God did in and through our ministries so far this year.
 To celebrate the laughter, fun, and eternal decisions made this summer at camp or VBS.
 To celebrate the volunteers who commit to serving and loving kids each month.

 I think we’ll find ourselves more refreshed and ready for the semester ahead when we take time to celebrate what God has done the semester before.
-And you can use our new subscriber-only Sunday Celebrations Printable Journal to help you record your celebrations each week!
+And you can use our Sunday Celebrations Printable Journal to help you record your celebrations each week!

 So let me know: What are you celebrating from the first half of the year?